Department of Health in St. Johns County addresses the County Health Rankings

-ST. AUGUSTINE, FL - For the sixth consecutive year, St. Johns County is ranked #1 in Florida in Health Outcomes (measures of today's health) and #1 in Health Factors (measures of tomorrow's health) in the national 2017 County Health Rankings Report.
+ST. AUGUSTINE, FL – For the eighth year in a row, St. Johns County is once again ranked #1 in Florida in Health Outcomes (measures of today’s health) and #1 in Health Factors (measures of tomorrow’s health) in the national 2019 County Health Rankings Report.
 This national study highlights the many factors that influence a community’s health.
-“Health Outcomes” use length of life and quality of life as standard measurements to describe a community's health.
-"Health Factors" are indicators that help determine our future health (i.e. factors that can ultimately make us sick or lead to an early death).
+“Health Outcomes” use length of life and quality of life as standard measurements to describe a community’s health.
+“Health Factors” are indicators that help determine our future health (i.e. factors that can ultimately make us sick or lead to an early death).

-The Florida Department of Health in St. Johns County (DOH-St. Johns County) recognizes the value in measuring health outcomes and, today, acknowledged the 2017 County Health Rankings & Roadmaps tool released by the University of Wisconsin and the Robert Wood Johnson Foundation.
+The Florida Department of Health in St. Johns County (DOH-St. Johns County) recognizes the value in measuring health outcomes, and today acknowledges the 2019 County Health Rankings & Roadmaps tool released by the University of Wisconsin and the Robert Wood Johnson Foundation.
 The County Health Rankings use traditional, established data and vital statistics, much of which is obtained through the Department’s web-based community health assessment resource toolkit known as Florida Health CHARTS.

 About the Florida Department of Health